-The Blog: This blog is my recipe journal where I write about the new (and old) recipes that I have tried in my kitchen.
+I started Cook's Hideout in 2006 as a recipe journal where I write about the new (and old) recipes that I have tried in my kitchen.

 When I decided to start a food blog way back in 2006 and was thinking of a name for the blog, I remembered my husband telling about his favorite food joint called “Hideout” in Davangere, Karnataka (also in Southern India).
 I thought that was an apt name for the kitchen where I love to hide and cook, so that’s how the name “Cook’s Hideout” came into being.

 As I said, I’m “the cook” in this hideout and I cook vegetarian food in my kitchen which includes eggs and dairy.
 I love cooking and baking.
 I also love to read and collect cookbooks.
 My philosophy is to try everything at least once, so I make it a point to try new ingredients/ dishes (meeting my dietary restrictions, of course) and if the family likes them, they become a part of our menu rotations.
 All of the recipes featured here have been tasted and tried by my family and only the ones that are liked are posted.

-Where do I get the recipes for my dishes: Most of the Andhra recipes that I post are from my mom and my MIL, both of them are extremely talented cooks, but with completely different styles of cooking.
+Most of the Andhra recipes that I post are from my mom and my MIL, both of them are extremely talented cooks, but with completely different styles of cooking.
 My mom’s style of cooking puts more emphasis on the vegetable itself and less on the seasonings and other supporting ingredients which only have a secondary role –vegetable is the hero in her kitchen.
 Whereas my MIL cooks more with spices and makes delicious gravies – entire dish is a hero here.
 I like both the styles and I think I try to take a middle ground with the vegetable still taking the center stage and enhanced with the addition of spices but not completely overpowered by them.

 I love to read cookbooks and thanks to my local library system, I get to borrow the books before I decide to buy them.
 So there will be some recipes from cookbooks, and some from the very talented food blogging world.